dpurohit108/DH110-F22-DHRUVP/Assignments/Assignment05.md

 :bulb:

 ## Further Changes & Revisions
 Given the insights brought up during this first round of testing, I decided to make some modifications to the wireframes and overall flow.
-These changes included...
+These changes include:
+1. Adding additional "Click Here" or "Learn More" to more areas to aid the user in finding information.
+2. Enuring that there is an "X" (exit) button on all pop-ups.
+3. Following clinking "join" on the newsletter page, providing the user with (1) confirmation that their registration was successful and (2) providing a button that says "return to previous page" so that the user can return to the page that they were reading/interacting with.
+4. Ensuring that the pop-ups are bold enough and that the background is made quite transparent.

 The most updated wireframes and flow can be viewed [here]().